 Are you serious about protecting your dog from avoidable harm?

 Yes, you keep them on a leash near the road.
 You're vigilant about feeding them healthy food.
 You keep household toxins under lock and key.

-Yes, you apply sunscreen….Oh, wait!
+And, you apply sunscreen….Oh, wait!
 Perhaps not.

 Sadly, repeated skin exposure leads to a variety of cancers including: